-Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament is able to do so.
-In order to have a petition posted on the House of Commons e-petition website and eventually presented in the House, it must be sponsored by a Member.
+Petitioners cannot directly present a petition to the House of Commons; only a Member of Parliament (MP) is able to do so.
+In order to have a petition posted on the House of Commons petitions website and eventually presented in the House, it must be authorized for online publication by a Member.

 A petition must also meet certain requirements established by the rules and practices of the House.
 The Clerk of Petitions, a non-partisan House of Commons employee, holds the authority to certify that these requirements have been met.

 This guide focuses on the process for creating and submitting electronic petitions (“e-petitions”) by members of the public.
 For paper petitions, see the guide entitled Paper Petitions – Guide for the Public.

 Note: A petitioner may only have one e-petition open for signature in his or her name at any one time.

 The first step towards creating an e-petition is to create an account on the petitions website.

 In addition to providing a valid e-mail address and choosing a password, a petitioner must provide the following contact information:

 You may not use an e-mail address or a device with an IP address associated with the Government of Canada or the Parliament of Canada to create an account.

 Once your contact information has been submitted, a message with an embedded hyperlink will automatically be sent to your e-mail address, prompting you to confirm the creation of your account.

 Now that you have created an account, you may begin to draft a petition.
 A standardized template to assist you in your drafting is provided on the website; see also Appendix A “Sample Format for an Electronic Petition” below.
 Please note the following guidelines for composing the text of a petition: